justin-marian/void-verse/README.md

 `print`: Prints **all dedications** in the vector.

-- Iterates through the vector and prints each dedication according to the specified format.
+- Prints each dedication according to the specified format.

 ```bash
     Type <type header>